The Handmaid's Tale | A cry for power

-Nolite te bastardes carborundorum is a cry of power.
-The sentence comes from Margaret Atwood‘s masterpiece The Handmaid’s Tale, which has eight million copies worldwide.
+Nolite te bastardes carborundorum is a cry for power.
+The sentence comes from Margaret Atwood‘s masterpiece The Handmaid’s Tale, a book that has eight million copies worldwide.
 It is impossible to translate these words perfectly, as they don’t exist in any language, and Atwood made them up.
 They’re fake Latin, using invented vocabulary to express the phrase “don’t let the bastards grind you down.”

 Published in 1985, the novel tries to find an answer to the question: if the United States were to have totalitarianism, what kind of totalitarianism would it be?
-According to the Canadian writer, Americans reject the possibility that it might happen.
+According to the Canadian writer, Americans reject the possibility of it happening.
 So The Handmaid’s Tale plays on this kind of hypothesis.

 To those who ask her if The Handmaid’s Tale is a feminist book, Atwood replies that a book is never a political symbol.
 Her work, in particular, is a study of how people should act in a specific kind of regime.
 Yet Offred, the protagonist, is the undisputed emblem of the fight against patriarchy.
 In addition, the story has inspired a film, an opera, a ballet, and a successful TV show as a sign that those facts told by Margaret Atwood are still relevant.